 - Stiff and rigid out of the box

 The Nike Pegasus 40 is another road running shoe that has withstood the test of time and still holds a position among the best.
-This neutral, moderately cushioned shoe feels pretty stiff out of the box.
-It lacked smoothness and felt kind of slappy at first, but it breaks in and becomes more pliable over time as you put more miles on it.
+However, it requires a break-in period.
+This neutral, moderately cushioned shoe feels pretty stiff out of the box, lacks smoothness, and feels kind of slappy at first.
+Don’t worry, though; it breaks in and becomes more pliable over time as you put more miles on it.
 The upper feels secure, if anything a bit rigid, but this also softens with time.
 The outsole grips well if you venture onto dirt or encounter unexpected snow and mud, as our tester in the mountains of Colorado did.

-Like the New Balance and Brooks options above, this shoe probably won’t blow your mind.
-It’s a solid and reliable daily trainer but not extraordinary.
+Like the New Balance and Brooks options above, the Pegasus probably won’t blow your mind.
+Nevertheless, it’s a solid and reliable daily trainer.
 It feels a bit heavier and stiffer than the Brooks Ghost but lighter than the New Balance Fresh Foam X 880v13.
-If you’re used to running in Nike shoes and know you like the fit and feel, you’ll likely be pleased with this shoe, especially as you put more miles on it and break it in.
+If you’re used to running in Nike shoes and know you like the fit and feel, you’ll likely be pleased with this shoe, especially as you put more miles on it.

 Actual Weight (U.S. men’s 9): 9.7 ounces (276 grams) | Drop: 10 millimeters